By Bob Lipinski

 Amari (plural of amaro), the Italian term for “bitters,” refers to distilled spirits containing an infusion of bittering “botanicals” such as herbs, roots, or barks.
 Some of the many botanicals used include gentian, rhubarb, quinine, aniseed, saffron, peppermint, cloves, bitter orange, and cinnamon.
 Bitters were originally produced to soothe and relax the stomach after meals and therefore are often referred to as “digestives.”
 They are also used as ingredients in some cocktails.

-Aperire, a Latin word, which means to open, is the origin of the word apéritif—a beverage that usually “opens” lunch or dinner as a stimulant to the appetite.
-Most apéritifs have an initial sweet taste with a somewhat bitter aftertaste because of the use of quinine.
+Aperire, Latin for to open, is the origin of the word apéritif; a wine that “opens” lunch or dinner as a stimulant to the appetite.
+Most apéritifs have an initial sweet taste with a somewhat bitter aftertaste because of quinine as one of its ingredients.
 This slight bitterness whets the appetite and cleanses the palate.

 Unfortunately, many consumers cringe at the bitter flavor of some amari, preferring sweeter beverages to run across their palates, while others look upon bitters as a “cult” or “rite of passage” beverage.
 There appears to be growing interest in this category, which can easily be shown by the vast number of article and cocktails about bitters in the news.

 Although Italy has the lion’s share of amari, we also find delectable offerings from the Czech Republic, France, Germany, Hungary, The United States, and many other countries.
 Here are some of my favorites from Italy.

 Aperol (22 proof, Veneto): Luminous orange color.
 Made from an infusion of aromatic herbs, spices and roots, including bitter orange, gentian and rhubarb.

 Averna (68 proof, Sicily): Dark brown with colalike aroma and bittersweet taste; hints of black pepper, cloves, licorice and vanilla.